PookiePepelsss/Airflow-UI/README.md

 ## Configs

 Flagged elements can be written to and read from JSON files wherever `writefile` / `readfile` exist (executors).
-Keybinds are stored by key name and colours as RGB.
+Keybinds are stored by key name and colours as three 0–1 RGB components.

 ```lua
 local Window = Airflow:CreateWindow({